Call for less talk, more hacktion in Regtech

 Akmeemana is running a hackathon – #RegHackDownUnder – at RMIT in Melbourne next week, targeting regulatory issues in the financial services and the energy sector.
 A director at blockchain company Consensys, Akmeemana will be “taking off any corporate hat” so he can speak as an individual and “say what needs to be said,” he explained.

 “Hence why I’m calling out the regulators, I’m calling out the corporates.
-You guys claim to be doing certain things; you claim to be doing blockchain.
-That’s bullshit,” he said.
+You guys claim to be doing certain things; you claim to be doing blockchain,” he said.

 “I want to get the message across and empower the market.
 I want to and I have to.
 This is the only way I can push it.
 We need to do something to jumpstart this.
 To me it’s about getting things done."